rajivlodhia/static-maps/includes/acf-google-map-field-multiple-markers/readme.txt

 = 1.0.2 =
 * Fixed bug where the field value wouldn't properly reset when adding a new marker.
 * Changed name from "Google Map" to "Google Maps"

+= 1.0.3 =
+* Bumped WordPress tested version to 5.9
+* Adjusted text in readme.txt